If you have a business website, then you might have interested in website traffic, generating leads, and driving sales, giving positive ROI.

 These are basic SEO tips you should consider before going to the advanced level.
 Apart from these, you need to know a few things, especially Google’s search engine updates that I’m going to mention in brief.

 This is not a guideline about Google’s search engine algorithm but something you should keep in mind.
 As Google is the largest search engine to the current date, I have focused the Google updates only.

 How Google’s Search Engine Updates Have Affected SEO

 1. Google Panda

-Google Panda is an update to Google’s search algorithm to lower the ranking of low-quality sites or thin sites and display high-quality sites on the top of the search results.
-This updates is released in February 2011 and affected many low-quality sites, especially the content farms.
+Google Panda is an update to Google’s search algorithm to lower the ranking of low-quality sites or thin sites and display high-quality sites at the top of the search results.
+This update is released in February 2011 and affected many low-quality sites, especially the content farms.

 2. Google Penguin

-Obtaining links from the networks which are primarily designed to boost ranking in SERP or buying links for the same purpose has not remained useful now.
+Obtaining links from networks that are primarily designed to boost ranking in SERP or buying links for the same purpose has not remained useful now.